FrankieF/Restaurant-API/readme.md

 Simple Restaurant API

+A small program I made to learn about programming in rust.

 This project is a simple rest application to model tables and items are a restaurant.
 It runs a server locally and then returns json data.

 The server can be run with cargo run and then calling the endpoints.
 Tests are run with cargo test